leelavg/blog/content/posts/kadalu-operator/index.md

 #### Overriding docker `entrypoint`

 More than often there'll be a confusion between docker entrypoint and kubernetes command directive, please refer this official [doc](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/) once and for all to understand the difference if you have struggled earlier.
-At least I did find that confusing for some time {{emoji(i=":disappointed_relieved:")}}
+At least I did find that confusing for some time :disappointed_relieved:

 In this method I did override only the entrypoint (`python3 /kadalu/start.py`) specified in the docker image of kadalu-operator as below:
 ``` diff